coralieco/rails-good-to-know/README.md

 Proc objects are blocks of code that have been bound to a set of local variables.
 We can call the block of a Proc object with `call`

 First thing first.
-A `Proc` needs a block to be created.
-If we try without a blog :
+A `proc`, an instance of Proc, needs a block to be created.
+If we try without a block :

 ```
 > Proc.new
 ArgumentError: tried to create Proc object without a block
 in `new'
 ```

+Good-to-know: `Proc.new` = `proc`

 Let's create a proc!